 Leadership is an intrinsic part of everyone’s workplace, no matter the role you’re in.
 RACHAEL ROBERTSON led an expedition in Antarctica for a year and since her return has become an author, keynote speaker and leadership expert.
 Rachael’s leadership and teamwork skills were put to the test during her time in Antarctica and in this piece she shares crucial leadership lessons developed from her time there.
 These lessons are relevant to all of us and may be applicable in your team and early learning setting.
-Rachael is presenting a keynote presentation on leadership at the 2019 ECA National Conference in Hobart, you can find out more here.
+Rachael presented a keynote presentation on leadership at the 2019 ECA National Conference in Hobart.

 (Image courtesy of www.rachaelrobertson.com.au/#speaker)